At Community Servings we come prepared every day to help our clients maintain their health and dignity through nutritious, made-from-scratch meals.

 Darcy is a graduate of the University of Vermont, where she was the president and treasurer of the sailing team.
 She currently resides in Brookline with her wife and young daughter.

 Jean is a graduate of Suffolk University Law School and has worn many hats as a social justice attorney and advocate.
 In addition Jean holds a professional chef’s degree from the Cambridge School of Culinary Arts, has owned a catering business, and has provided consulting services for food-focused non-profits and entrepreneurs.
-She serves as the co-chair of the National Food is Medicine Coalition’s Research Committee and is on the Advisory Committee for The Root Cause Coalition.
+She serves as the co-chair of the National Food is Medicine Coalition’s Research Committee and is on the Advisory Committee and Advocacy Committee for The Root Cause Coalition.

 As a registered dietitian, Alison has more than eight years of nutrition experience in both the clinical and community settings.
 She has a BS from Penn State University and a Master’s Degree in Nutrition from Long Island University.
 Alison is devoted to spreading her love of food and nutrition to help others treat and prevent chronic diseases.
 She especially enjoys leading nutrition classes and collaborating with Community Servings’ Executive Chef, Kevin Conner, to develop medically appropriate recipes for our clients.